bcantoni/vagrant-cassandra/4.DSE/README.md

 To use DSE you will need to register at [DataStax](http://www.datastax.com/download).
 This process will give you a username and password which enable free use of DSE in development environments.

-Assuming you already have Vagrant installed, you can bring up the 4 VMs with the following:
+Assuming you already have Vagrant installed, you can bring up the DSE nodes with the following:

 ```
 $ export VAGRANT_DSE_USERNAME=your-username